Who Are Criminal Justice Social Workers?

 How well do you handle ethical dilemmas?
 MSWs who work in criminal justice are often caught between what’s best for the justice system and what’s best for the offender.
 You may also find dilemmas while assisting offenders’ families, particularly if issues of abuse, neglect or other “duty-to-report” issues arise in the course of a confidential partnership.

 A Master’s Degree in Social Work is often required to practice in this field.
 However, in some cases a Bachelor’s in Social Work will qualify under the supervision of a social worker with more credentials.
 Currently, there is no specific licensure for criminal justice social workers, however NASW is advocating for its development.
 Many criminal justice social workers overlap with treating mental health or substance abuse clients and as such may be Licensed Clinical Social Workers or Licensed Clinical Addictions Specialists.
 Some MSW programs offer graduate certificates for those who specialize in this subfield.

 How Much Do Criminal Justice Social Workers Make?

 In 2010, NASW estimated that forensic social workers made a median salary of $56,300.
-More recently, that number has risen to $68,550.
-In 2011, there were over 7 million Americans incarcerated, on probation or on parole.
+More recently, that number has risen to an average annual salary of $81,389 according to ZipRecruiter (https://www.ziprecruiter.com/Salaries/Forensic-Social-Worker-Salary).
+In 2018, there were over 7 million Americans incarcerated, on probation or on parole.
 Since the population of prisoners and ex-offenders continues to rise, the demand for more forensic social workers continues to grow, as well.
 Currently, criminal justice social workers are one of the smallest social work subcategories, making up only seven percent of MSWs nationwide.